misua/bastion/README.md

 3. Get your PR approved and merged

 4. Wait for the key to be propagated:
-   - Keys are automatically updated hourly via a cron job
+   - Keys are automatically updated every 30 minutes via a cron job
-   - Your key should be available within 1 hour of being merged
+   - Your key should be available within 30 minutes of being merged

 ### Forcing an Immediate Key Update